 MM: I would like to build on the vison set by the immediate-past chair Dr. Terry Watnick.
 I am delighted that I can continue to work with her closely and most appreciate her help and guidance.

-Specifically, I would like to work with SAC members on several opportunities to advance the PKD Foundation mission.
+Specifically, I would like to work with SAP members on several opportunities to advance the PKD Foundation mission.
 This includes prioritization of the most promising research grant applications from established PKD investigators, as well as most talented junior scientists that apply for the PKD Foundation fellowship.
 We also plan to explore opportunities to better integrate PKD patients’ voices in those decisions and examine strategies to further enhance reproducibility of PKD Foundation-funded research.

 PKDF: Where do you see PKD research going in the next five or ten years?